endorlabstest/policy-test-repo/README.md

-# sanity-test-repo-java for sanity testing
+# sanity-test-repo-java for sanity testing stuff